zuobinxiong/zuobinxiong.github.io/_pages/about.md

 ---

-I am an Assistant Professor in the [Department of Computer Science](https://www.unlv.edu/cs/) at the [University of Nevada-Las Vegas](https://www.unlv.edu/).
+I am an Assistant Professor in the [Department of Computer Science](https://www.unlv.edu/cs/) at the [University of Nevada-Las Vegas](https://www.unlv.edu/) (UNLV).
 I received my Ph.D. degree from the Department of Computer Science at [Georgia State University](https://www.gsu.edu/) under the supervision of [Dr. Wei Li](https://tinman.cs.gsu.edu/~wli28/) and [Dr. Zhipeng Cai](http://cai.csgsu.org/index.html).
-I received my M.E. degree and B.S. degree from Department of Computer Science, Harbin Engineering University in 2019 and Department of Mathematics, Northeast Forestry University in 2016, respectively.
+Prior to my doctoral study, I received my M.E. degree and B.S. degree from Department of Computer Science, Harbin Engineering University in 2019 and Department of Mathematics, Northeast Forestry University in 2016, respectively.
-I have published papers on and served as reviewer for bunch of premier conferences and journals, including IEEE ICDM, AAAI, IEEE GLOBECOM, IEEE Transactions on Vehicular Technology (TVT), IEEE Transactions on Industrial Informatics (TII), Transactions on Knowledge and Data Engineering (TKDE), Transactions on Network Science and Engineering (TNSE), IEEE Transactions on Dependable and Secure Computing (TDSC), etc.
+My research has been recognized through publications in leading conferences and journals, including AAAI, ECML, IEEE ICDM, ACM Computing Surveys (CSUR), IEEE Transactions on Industrial Informatics (TII), IEEE Transactions on Dependable and Secure Computing (TDSC), IEEE Transactions on Vehicular Technology (TVT), IEEE Internet of Things Journal (IoT-J), etc.
+I also actively serve the academic community as a reviewer for these premier venues and as an Associate Editor for IEEE Networking Letters.

 #### Research Interests